-The ECAC strategic plan engages change levers to bring about desired outcomes.
+Successful implementation of the ECAC strategic plan engages change levers to bring about desired outcomes.
 The ECAC identified six key levers for change as critical for strengthening the system, removing barriers to access services, and facilitating stronger child outcomes.

-Each lever cuts across the six areas and requires attention and planning for successful achievement of the Strategic Plan's goals.
+Each lever cuts across the six areas and requires attention and planning for successful achievement of the plan's goals.

-- o Equity
+- Equity

 - o Data

-- o Financing Policy Change
+- Fiscal Policy and Funding

-- o Policy
+- Policy

 - o Infrastructure

-- o Communications
+- Communications